-My review of RF Safe is admittedly one-sided being a male.
-If you’re a female, you might actually like their colors better than Safe Sleeve.
+This review of RF Safe is admittedly one-sided being a male.
+If you’re a woman, you might actually like their colors better than Safe Sleeve.

 Plus, you have to love the credit card slots on Safe Sleeve.
 You won’t get those with RF Safe.